-There are some important policies and procedures contained in the following documents and websites, and related links are on the right-hand side of this page:
+Below are some important resources.
+Related links are on the right-hand side of this page:

-- The UMass Dartmouth Student Handbook is edited and issued by the Office of Student Life, which is a department within the Division of Student Affairs.
-It is the University's official notification of UMD policies, rules, regulations, and standards of conduct.
+- The UMass Dartmouth Student Handbook is issued by the Office of Student Life, in the Divisioin of Student Affairs.
+The Handbook is the University's official source of UMD policies, rules, regulations, and standards of conduct.
 Students are responsible for the information contained in the Handbook.

-- Scholars are invited to visit the Human Resources website for information about employee policies and procedures.
-Depending on your employee status and hiring provisions, some of these policies may not apply to you.
+- Scholars should visit the Human Resources website for information about employee policies and procedures.
+Depending on your appointment provisions, some of these policies may not apply to you.
 Please contact the Human Resources Office or your immediate supervisor if you have any questions.

 In the United States

 International students and scholars in the United States have the same civil rights and responsibilities as U.S. citizens and permanent residents.
-You should be aware of the protection granted to you in certain legal situations.
-To the right are some important links about rights and about the American Civil Liberties Union (ACLU).
-The ACLU is a well-known organization with a long and distinguished history of working daily in courts, legislatures, and communities to defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country.
+You should be aware of your rights in certain legal situations.
+The American Civil Liberties Union (ACLU) is a well-known organization with a long and distinguished history of working daily in courts, legislatures, and communities to defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country.